Protecting the Smallest Passengers with Presence Detection Technology

 Shunsuke Hayakawa, in charge of CPD system development

-Clifford Malloy from the Aisin Technical Center of America, Aisin’s R&D hub in North America, says, “The occupants who suffer are not normally at the age to “defend” themselves from the extreme conditions inside the vehicle.”
-He eagerly explains the underlying reason for the promotion of CPD system development, saying, “Any child occupant in any vehicle anywhere in the world runs the risk of this unfortunate circumstance.
-Therefore, implementing such technologies to reduce the risk should be considered - just one loss is one too many.”
+Clifford Malloy from Aisin Technical Center of America, the R&D hub in North America, says, “The occupants who suffer are not normally at the age to defend themselves from extreme conditions inside the vehicle.
+He eagerly explains the underlying reason for the promotion of CPD system development, saying, Any child occupant in any vehicle anywhere in the world runs the risk of this unfortunate circumstance.
+Therefore, implementing such technologies to reduce the risk should be considered - just one loss is one too many.
 At Aisin, staff from Japan, North America, and Europe teamed up to research global needs.
-While exploring what specific legal regulations would be introduced in the U.S., among the first in the world to make the system mandatory, the team started development of a new sensor that would detect the presence of a child in a car and correctly judge whether or not the child was left alone.
+While exploring what specific legal regulations would be introduced in the U.S. – among thefirst in the world to make the system mandatory - the team started development of a new sensor that would detect the presence of a child in a car and correctly judge whether or not the child was left alone.

 ChildPresenceDetectionSystem(CPD)_04.jpg